Hayden345/SocialValley/README.md

 ### Using Ollama (advanced - fully local)
 1. Download and install the [Ollama desktop app](https://ollama.com/download)
 2. Download a local chat model.
 I recommend using a .gguf file type as these are safer than alternatives.
+For consumer grade hardware (Less than 24GB VRAM), we also recommend using a quantized model to improve performance.
 3. Move the model file to a directory, and create a file called 'Modelfile' (ensure there is no file extension).
 Open this file in notepad and enter 'FROM model_file_name.gguf', save and exit.
 This accepts paths if the Modelfile is located in a different directory to the model data files.
 4. Open a terminal window, and navigate to the location the Modelfile is in, and run 'ollama create your-model-name', replacing your-model-name with the name you want to call this model.
 5. Launch Stardew Valley.
 Open a chat window with any NPC, click **Config** → go to the **AI Provider** tab